itopsa/if-lab/web/README_IMAGE_UPLOAD.md

 - Uploaded files are moved to a secure directory
 - Database operations use prepared statements
 - Error messages don't expose sensitive information
+- AWS credentials should be kept secure and not committed to version control

 ## Performance Notes
 - Large images may take longer to process
-- Python script execution time depends on image complexity
+- OCR processing time depends on image complexity and AWS Textract response time
 - Database import uses transactions for data integrity

 ## Future Enhancements